alanmatw/core-nodejs-projects/README.md

 > A curated list of mini projects made with core `Built-in` Node.js modules.

-## Modules Used
+## Overview

+This repository focuses on small projects developed using the core built-in Node.js modules.
 Node.js has many buiit-in modules that can be used without any further installation.
-The modules used in the mini projects so far are:

-* http - To make Node.js act as an HTTP server
-* fs - 	To handle the file system
-* path - To handle file paths
-* net - To create servers and clients
-* querystring - To handle URL query strings

 ## Requirements